 5. Add Lemon Juice and Water

-The most popular home-made remedy among pet owners is also the simplest one – the mixture of lemon juice and water.
-The acidic nature of lemon can eliminate traces of urine and replace them with a pleasant aroma, and that’s the most common way on how to get dog pee out of mattress.
+The acidic nature of lemon can eliminate traces of urine and replace them with a pleasant aroma, and that’s the most common way to get dog pee out of a mattress.

-Another great side effect (benefit?) of using lemon juice and water is the fact that most dogs hate the smell of citrus, and it can function as an effective pet repellent for stubborn dogs who continue to pee on the mattress.
+Another significant side effect (benefit?) of using lemon juice and water is that most dogs hate the smell of citrus.
+It can be an effective pest repellent for stubborn dogs who continue to pee on the mattress.

-After Cleaning, Continue to Keep the Area Clean
+After Cleaning Dog Pee Out of the Mattress, Continue to Keep the Area Clean